Franciscans: Second Order

-The Second Order, most commonly called Poor Clares in English-speaking countries, consists of only one branch of religious sisters.
-The order is called the Order of St. Clare (OSC), but prior to 1263 they were called "The Poor Ladies", "The Poor Enclosed Nuns", and "The Order of San Damiano".
+The Second Order, most commonly called Poor Clares in English-speaking countries, consists of one branch of religious sisters.
+The order is called the Order of St. Clare (OSC).
+Prior to 1263 they were called "The Poor Ladies", "The Poor Enclosed Nuns", and "The Order of San Damiano".

 Third Order

 The Franciscan third order, known as the Third Order of Saint Francis, has many men and women members, separated into two main branches: